rails/rails/guides/source/action_mailer_basics.md

 Action Mailer Helpers
 ---------------------

-Action Mailer inherits from `AbstractController`, so you have access to most of the same helpers as you do in Action Controller.
+Action Mailer views have access to most of the same helpers as regular views.

 There are also some Action Mailer-specific helper methods available in [`ActionMailer::MailHelper`][].
 For example, these allow accessing the mailer